SAP-samples/teched2022-XP262/exercises/ex1/README.md

 7. 👉 To see how the frontend is connected with the backend, let's go bock to the **SAP BTP subaccount overview**.

-8. 👉 Go to **Instances && subscriptions**.
+8. 👉 Go to **Instances and subscriptions**.
 Select the service instance **BPVerification-destination-service-\<STUDENT>**.
 A new tab will open with the details of this service instance.

     This service instance is bound to the HTML5 Application repository instance for each frontend application and is used to provide URL endpoints.
     ![Destination Service instance for HTML5 app repo](./images/destservice_instance.png)